DavidSchineis/Physarum-Spore-Analysis/README.md

-# Physarum Polycephalum Spore Analysis
+# *Physarum polycephalum* Spore Analysis
->A project to assist in my brother's research that detects, measures, and analyzes *P. polycephalum* spores from microscopy images implemented in C++.
+>A project implemented in C++ that detects, measures, and analyzes *P. polycephalum* spores from microscopy images to support my brother's research.

 ## Features
 * Reads a JPG and converts it to grayscale for better contrast